anzenker/master_thesis_anzenker_2025/README.md

 This guide is separated into 3 Parts:
 1. Basecalling & Preprocessing of the Raw Sequencing Data
-2. ms-pipeline: Transcriptome Assembly & Fucntional Assessment
+2. ms-pipeline: Transcriptome Assembly & Functional Assessment
 3. Additional Annotation via BLAST/UniProt

 <a name="OS"></a>